RonaldVisser/Bibliometrics_dendroprovenance/README.md

 # Bibliometric analyses of publications related to dendroprovenance

 This repository consists of a bibliometric analyses of literature related to dendroprovenance.
-This will be published as:
+This will be published as chapter 2 in my PhD thesis.

 For the analyses the R-package Bibliometrix (Aria and Cuccurullo 2017) was used in R in combination with reshape (Wickham 2007), ggplot